eyedeekay/i2pbrowser/README.md

 Configures a Firefox profile for use with I2P Sites, I2P applications, and I2P configuration.
-Provides a bundled I2P Router and a pre-configured browser.
+Provides a bundled I2P Router and a pre-configured browser profile.
 Notably, it is completely compatible with any pre-installed router while also not requiring a pre-installed I2P router, which means that it can be used as a one-click introduction to I2P use for beginners while *also* being a convenient, automatic way to configure I2P Browsing for I2P users